airlock/microgateway-running-example/oidc/README.md

  kubectl delete -n oidc backendtlspolicies.gateway.networking.k8s.io webserver-tls && kubectl apply -f manifests/webserver-microgateway-config/backendtlspolicy.yaml
  ```

-## Add the Entra data into our deployment.
-**⚠️ Note:** kubectl commands are Linux based and may have to be adjusted for MacOS and Windows!
+## Adding Entra Data to Your Deployment

+Integrating Entra data into your deployment is a crucial step to ensure your application is properly configured for authentication and authorization.

+⚠️ **Important Note:**
+The provided `kubectl` commands are optimized for **Linux** environments.
+If you are using **macOS** or **Windows**, you may need to adjust the commands accordingly.

 ```bash
 # Patch of the user group
 kubectl patch AccessControlPolicy.microgateway.airlock.com webserver \